 Winemaker, Peter Cron, led the hike.
 As we climbed the trail we were afforded the most spectacular views of the Edna Valley and San Luis Obispo.
 While the sun was blistering down on us we stopped in the shade to refresh with some Chardonnay and Rosé, my favorite was the Rosé.
 Very much in the French style, this Rosé was very fragrant.
 Rose floral dominated while the flavors of strawberries were very apparent.

 The winery is housed in an old dairy barn.
 Peter Cron says that its prior use does have an effect on the wine.

 During our BBQ my favorite wine was the Tempranillo.
-The grapes come from Lodi and the wine is aged in American Oak.
+The grapes come from Lodi and the wine ages in American Oak.

 My visit included a stay at the Lexington Inn.
-This is a very comfortable hotel just north and in walking distance to downtown San Luis Obispo.
+This is a very comfortable hotel just north and within walking distance to downtown San Luis Obispo.

 Visiting the Roll Out The Barrels event really opened my eyes to the great wine that is produced in the SLOWine region.
 The area certainly draws me to want to return to sample more of what they have to offer.

 If you would like to discover SLOWines and have a hankering for a weekend getaway, Harvest on the Coast, a wine tasting and food event are coming up at the Avila Beach Resort.
 Beginning November 4 – 6, 2016 it is capped with the Grand Tasting on November 5th.
 The weekend is kicked off with the “Crafted on the Coast” Collaborative Winemaker Dinner on Friday, November 4 at Ocean Grill Restaurant.
 Sunday features a “Go Coastal” Wine Tasting Open House.
 For more information visit SLOCOASTWine.